If you have a housing problem, call our expert housing advice helpline

 Can I get a payment before my claim is processed?

-A ‘payment on account’ can only be paid if you are a private tenant or a tenant of a housing association.
-It cannot be paid if you are a council tenant.
+A ‘payment on account’ can only be paid if your landlord is a private landlord or a housing association.
+It cannot be paid if your landlord is the council.

 If you are eligible for a ‘payment on account’ it should be paid automatically.
 This does not always happen, so you or your landlord may have to remind your council to make a payment.
 It’s a good idea to do this as soon as possible after the 14 days, to avoid building up rent arrears.